-Bail is the term used when a person charged with a criminal offence is released from police custody until he next appears in court or at the police station.
+Bail is the term used when a person is under suspicion or has been charged with a criminal offence but is released from police custody until he or she next appears in court or at a police station.

-Generally, in order to grant bail the police will require certain security to be given or certain conditions met.
+Generally, in order to grant bail the police or courts will require certain security to be given or certain conditions met.

 Essentially, the principles of putting a defendant on bail are to try to ensure the defendant returns for the court hearing or to the police station whilst in the meantime the police will carry out their investigations.